BHashemi2021/MechaCar_Statistical_Analysis/README.md

 ------------------------------

-Reviewing the p-values for Lot 1 to Lot 3 (Figure 7), indicates that Lot 1 and 2 have p-values greater than study significance level of 0.05 and therefore they are similar to each other.
-On the other hand the p-value for Lot 3 is statistically significant, indicating Lot 3 has a meaningfully different PSI and should be avoided.
-The Lot 3 showed for the second tme that is out of the MechaCar design standards and study level of significance.
+Reviewing the p-values for Lot 1 to Lot 3 (Figure 7), indicates that Lot 1 and 2 have p-values greater than study significance level of 0.05.
+On the other hand the p-value for Lot 3 is statistically significant, indicating Lot 3 has a meaningfully different PSI than the other two lots.
+The Lot 3 showed for the second time that is out of the MechaCar design standards and study level of significance.

 #### Figure 7: